The Five Cities of June

 The Five Cities of June is a 1963 American short documentary film directed by Bruce Herschensohn.
 It was nominated for an Academy Award for Best Documentary Short.

-This United States Information Agency-sponsored film details the events of June 1963 in five different cities.
+This United States Information Agency-sponsored film details the events of June 1963 in five cities.
 In the Vatican, the election and coronation of Pope Paul VI; in the Soviet Union, the launch of a Soviet rocket as part of the Space Race with the United States; in South Vietnam, fighting between Communists and South Vietnamese soldiers; in Tuscaloosa, Alabama, United States, the racial integration of the University of Alabama opposed by Governor George Wallace; and in Berlin, President John F. Kennedy's visit to Germany and Rudolph Wilde Platz.